Spinning particles near Kerr black holes: Orbits and gravitational-wave fluxes through the Hamilton-Jacobi formalism: Spinning particles in Kerr spacetime

 \subsubsection{Fixed frequencies}

-The referential geodesics obtained by the parameterizations above have fundamental orbital frequencies that are generally not equal to the frequencies of the spinning particle motion (cf.~\cite{Drummond:2022efc,Drummond:2022xej}).
+The referential geodesics obtained by the parametrizations above have fundamental orbital frequencies that are generally not equal to the frequencies of the spinning particle motion (cf.~\cite{Drummond:2022efc,Drummond:2022xej}).
 This leads to secularly growing differences in the phases between the trajectories.
-To avoid such issues, a third alternative parameterization is to choose the referential geodesics with the same frequencies as the spin-trajectories.
-We will call this the fixed frequency parameterization, or ``FF" parameterization in short (for more details, see also Refs.~\cite{Mathews:2021rod,Skoupy:2022adh}).
+To avoid such issues, a third alternative parametrization is to choose the referential geodesics with the same frequencies as the spin-trajectories.
+We will call this the fixed frequency parametrization, or ``FF" parametrization in short (for more details, see also Refs.~\cite{Mathews:2021rod,Skoupy:2022adh}).
 Specifically, the radial, polar and azimuthal frequencies shifts, respectively, $\Omega_{r\rm s}$ $\Omega_{z\rm s}$ and $\Omega_{\phi \rm s}$ defined in Eqs.~\eqref{eq:freq_shifts_coordinate_time} are set to zero.
 These are the frequency shifts measured in a reference frame located at infinity with respect to the primary BH.
-In addition, we need to impose $\Upsilon^{\rm FF}_{ts}=0$.
 The shifts to constants of motion that fix $\Omega_{r\rm s} =\Omega_{z\rm s} =\Omega_{\phi \rm s} =0$ are given by

 The determinant of the Jacobian matrix in the previous transformation may be zero in certain regions of the parameter space due to the iso-frequency pairing phenomenon~\cite{Warburton:2013yj}.
 In such a situation, the matrix inverse in~\eqref{eq:FF_constant_of_motion} does not exist.